 - Amazon is more and more of a marketing force.
-Currently, 55 per cent of American start their buying research on Amazon, meaning if you’re not on Amazon, you’re missing out.
+Currently, 55 per cent of Americans start their buying research on Amazon, meaning if you’re not on Amazon, you’re missing out.
 Wayfair is also becoming a major marketplace.

 - Voice command technology is changing e-comm so that product info will have to be compatible with voice searching.
 Google Home and Amazon’s Alexa are already shaking it up.

 - Photo shopping is here.
-You upload an image of something you like – say, Kim Kardashian’s outfit – and your search or app will find you the look.
+You upload an image of something you like – say, Kim Kardashian’s outfit – and your search engine or app will find you the look.